audio-visual.journal

 041924

-Noticed these questions coming up for me while watching a roundtable “On Censorship: Conversation on the Responsibility of Film & Cultural Institutions” presented during No Evil Eye Cinema’s Cinematic Interventions to Freeing Palestine & The Global South Symposium
+Noticed these questions coming up for me while watching a roundtable “On Censorship: Conversation on the Responsibility of Film & Cultural Institutions” presented during No Evil Eye Cinema’s Cinematic Interventions to Freeing Palestine & The Global South Symposium.

 is this exhibition space appropriate for the conversation your work intends to facilitate?